ChameleonFramework/Chameleon/README.md

 ### Building

-You can build this project by running `./gradlew build` in the project root directory.
+To build this project, execute <kbd>./gradlew build</kbd> in the project root directory.
-If you have Gradle 7.0+ installed, you can simply run the `gradle build` command in the project root directory.
+If you have Gradle 8.0+ installed, you can alternatively execute <kbd>gradle build</kbd> in the project root directory.

-To publish the built artifacts to your local maven repository, add `publishToMavenLocal` after the `build` command.
+To publish the built artifacts to your local maven repository, add `publishToMavenLocal` to the end of the build command, e.g. <kbd>./gradlew build publishToMavenLocal</kbd>

-While the project can run on Java 8 or above, to build the project you will need Java 17 or above due to several platforms we support requiring modern versions of Java.
+It is important to note that while the projects created with Chameleon can run on Java 11 or above, you will need Java 17 or newer to build Chameleon.
+This is due to several supported platforms requiring modern versions of Java.

 ### Contact